jackperlo/deepvault/README.md

   ```

 1. **Choose a Dataset**
-  Navigate to the folder of the dataset you’re interested in.
+  Navigate to the folder of the dataset you’re interested in. (e.g., `Mnist`)

 2. **Download or Train a Model**
-  Find the corresponding model folder (e.g., `Mnist/CNN/Lenet5`)
+  Find the corresponding model folder (e.g., `Mnist/CNN/`)

   - **(a) Use a Custom Model**
-    Use the corresponding notebook to train or customize your model.
-Once ready, save it in the desired format (FP32/INT8/UINT8).
+    Use the corresponding notebook to train or customize your model (e.g., `Mnist/CNN/lenet5.ipynb`).
+Once ready, save it in the desired format (FP32/INT8/UINT8) using the notebook.

   - **(b) Use a Pre-trained Model**
     Run the provided `download_models.sh` shell script to download the desired model.